AFC Uttara: Formation and early years

 In 2009, Azampur Club was built next to the Azampur railway line by renting the land owned by Bangladesh Railway.
 The club is located at the end of Road No. 19, Sector 4, Uttara.
 Local businessmen Shahidur Rahman Manik and Md Shahadat Hossain were respectively named the club's president and secretary.
-The club remained relatively inactive in the domestic football scene during the first decade since inception and first took part in the Pioneer Football League in 2013, without finding much success.
+The club remained relatively inactive on the domestic football scene during the first decade since inception and first took part in the Pioneer Football League in 2013, without finding much success.

 Azampur were given automatic promotion to the fourth-tier after completing the required club licensing and participated in the 2018–19 Dhaka Second Division League.
 Although they failed to finish within the top three spots required for promotion to the third-tier, the Dhaka Senior Division League, the club were granted entry to the Bangladesh Championship League, the country's second-tier.

+The club's badge, an inspiration of the badge of the club AFC Bournemouth, with a change in colour from black to green.